selling you items , you need to consider the following:

 Q: What testing methods are used to determine purity?

-A: Upon receiving your gold, POT OF GOLD testers will first look for a stamp on the jewelry made by the manufacturer indicating the karat.
-Testers then have three testing methods (acid/scratch test, electronic tester and or X-ray fluorescence scan) to verify the gold purity of your items.
+A: Upon receiving your jewellery, we look for a stamp on the jewelry made by the manufacturer indicating the karat.
+Testers then have three testing methods (acid/scratch test, electronic tester and or X-ray fluorescence scan) to verify the metal purity of your items.

 Q: What if My Old Jewellery is Broken?